-- A. Employees demonstrate proficiency in and support of all areas covered by training. - B. Facility is committed to high quality employee hazard training, and ensures all participate and receive regular updates. - C. Facility provides legally required training, makes effort to include all personnel. - D. Training is provided when need is apparent, experienced personnel assumed to know material. - E. Facility depends on experience and informal peer training to meet needs.
+- A. Employees demonstrate proficiency in, and support of, all areas covered by training - B. Facility is committed to high quality employee hazard training and ensures all participate and receive regular updates - C. Facility provides legally required training and makes an effort to include all personnel - D. Training is provided when the need is apparent; experienced personnel assumed to know material - E. Facility depends on experience and informal peer training to meet needs